jacob414/flexirest/README.rst

 .. -*- mode: rst -*-
 .. -*- Coding: utf-8 -*-

+**NOTE: This is now officially abandonware.
+Pandoc has now completely caught up with the purpose of this.**
+**It's also using a very out of date programming style.
+This makes it impossible for me to take it up again.**
+**Sorry, past me ;-)**

 `Flexirest` is a project that was born out of the authors long-running interest for reStructuredText_, and the idea of writing everyday documents like letters, invoices and other simple documents in this